topoos07/discord-bot-ping/README.md

    python bot.py
    ```
 2. Invite the bot to your Discord server.
-3. Use the `!ping` command to trigger the pinging process.
+3. Use the `!ping` command to trigger the pinging process. !You don't need it.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and create a pull request.